tjblaette/getitd/README.md

-                        minimum number of copies of each read required for processing (1 to turn filter off, 2 (default) to discard unique reads) -filter_ins_unique_reads FILTER_INS_UNIQUE_READS
+                        minimum number of copies of each read required for processing (1 to turn filter off, 2 (default) to discard unique reads) -min_insert_seq_length MIN_INSERT_SEQ_LENGTH
+                        minimum number of insert basepairs which must be sequenced of each insert for it to be considered by getITD.
+For non-trailing ITDs, this is the minimum insert length; for trailing ITDs, it is the minimum number of bp of a potentially longer ITD which have to be sequenced (default 6).
+  -filter_ins_unique_reads FILTER_INS_UNIQUE_READS
                         minimum number of unique reads required to support an insertion for it to be considered 'high confidence'